serpapi/code-challenge/README.md

 **Solution**: Use `img[data-src]` if present, otherwise `img[src]`

-⚠️ The fact that `img[src]` is being replaced by JavaScript with another value has implications for the implementation.

 ## Parsing the page: technology choice

 Since the page relies on **JavaScript** execution, we have two options: